AresIntrepid/Intrepid-Clothing-Line/README.md

 # INTREPID Streetwear E-commerce Platform

-INTREPID is a modern streetwear e-commerce platform built with Node.js, Express, MongoDB, and Handlebars.
+INTREPID is a modern streetwear e-commerce platform built with React, Node.js, Express, MongoDB, and Handlebars.
 It features a clean, responsive UI, dynamic product filtering, a shopping cart, and a drops showcase.

 ---